BlueBird-project/flexibility-manager/dt/BlueBird-multizone-modelling/BC2 - Montcada building/README.md

-# Blue Bird Multizone building Digital Twin
+# BlueBird Multizone building Digital Twin

 This code contains is a set of functions to implement the Digital Twin (DT) of BC2 - Montcada Building, consisting on a multizone building.